Events at Big Reuse

 Location: Queensbridge Baby Park,Queens Plaza South at 10th Street, Long Island City, NY

 Learn how to keep trees happy and healthy with the NYC Compost Project hosted by Big Reuse!
-Help prepare local tree beds along the Vernon Boulevard bike lane in Long Island City for the fall and winter.
-We’ll be weeding, cultivating the soil, planting daffodil bulbs and amending tree beds with locally made compost and mulch to help them thrive in our urban environment.
+Help prepare local tree beds during the fall and winter.
+We’ll be weeding, cultivating the soil, planting daffodil bulbs (fall only) and amending tree beds with locally made compost and mulch to help them thrive in our urban environment.
 We'll provide gloves, tools, snacks and tree care know-how!
 All ages welcome at tree care events.
 Youth under 18 must be accompanied by an adult to sign safety waiver.
-Please wear clothes suitable for light gardening work and closed-toed shoes.
+Please wear clothes suitable for gardening work and closed-toed shoes.
 For more information or to RSVP, please email firstname.lastname@example.org.

 Big Reuse has revamped, revitalized and reinstated our classes and in the spring of 2013, launched BIG!Workshops: low cost do-it-yourself classes focused on learning how to create with reusable materials.
 These workshops cater to NYC's environmentally conscious citizens who are searching for the skills needed to use old items in new ways.
 BIG!Workshops strives to educate and empower more individuals to incorporate reuse in their projects.
 Check out the BIG!Workshop Archive, plus view photos from classes on the Big Reuse Facebook page!

 We do not provide refunds for non-attendance.
 If we need to cancel this course for various reasons due to low attendance or weather, we will contact you with the option to either refund your money or give you a credit for a future course.
 Save a Tree!
 No printed ticket necessary, WePay is our registration provider.